andoludo/ifctrano/docs/getting-started/installation.md

 ```

-ifctrano can also be utilized with Poetry.
+Ifctrano can also be used with Poetry.

 ```bash
 poetry add ifctrano
 ```

-The Python package will generate the model in the same folder as the IFC file.